Best Mattress in a Box in 2023: Reviews and Buyer’s Guide

 Next on our list of bed in a box mattresses to consider is the budget-friendly Vaya.
 We love the Vaya Mattress for its simple design and universal comfort.

 The Vaya has a medium feel and is most comfortable for side, back, and combination sleepers.
 Some stomach sleepers will want to choose a firmer mattress for better support.

-All in all, the Vaya has only two layers a 3-inch comfort layer and a 9-inch core.
+All in all, the Vaya has only two layers of foam—a 3-inch comfort layer and a 9-inch core.
 The comfort layer in this mattress is responsive, breathable Vaya Foam.
 Despite its responsiveness, this Vaya Foam is ultra-contouring and cushioning, so it offers plenty of relief for pressure points.
 The core of the mattress is notably durable to resist sagging and wear.

 The Vaya is available online-only on the Vaya Sleep site, Amazon, and Walmart, to name a few retailers.
 No matter how you buy, Vaya Sleep offers a 10-year warranty and a 100-night sleep trial with every purchase.